Start with a strategy

 It’s about them, not you.

-If I told you that you have maybe 2 seconds (if you are luck) to grab a users attention before they close their browser, what would you put first on your page?
+If I told you that you have maybe 2 seconds (if you are lucky) to grab a users attention before they close their browser, what would you put first on your page?
 The harsh truth about Web Design is that users have the attention span of a squirrel and you have to grab their attention quick.
 Ask yourself, when was the last time you went to a non-educational/news website and actually read all the content on the page?
 Understanding user behavior, helps you understand how to guide them on a page.
 You can highlight the most important information about your goods or services.

 Let’s talk about a home page design as an example.
 As the first page your users will see a majority of the time, it needs to serve as a complete guide of everything your website has to offer.
 It should also show you are a respectable brand with credibility that can be trusted.
 This is why a home page design strategy might be to take all of the top pages of your website and lay them out in importance from the top down.
 It might also have a lead in with content from some of those pages to capture a users eye.